mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 **Same person:** Yes.
 So, you don’t see either.
 Anything.

-**Someone:** If a gas diffuses, it spreads out and still is in that space, but in the harmonious way, there can be more than one, they don’t conflict.
-They’re not separate.
+**Someone:** If a gas diffuses, it spreads out and it still is in that space, but in the harmoniously, there can be [more than one], but they don’t conflict, they’re not separate.

-**Katagiri Roshi:** Oh I see; I see.

-So, if so, neither birth nor death, simply speaking, is truth or absolute or pure nature [...] consciousness.
+**Katagiri Roshi:** Oh I see.
+So, if so, neither birth nor death, simply speaking, is truth or absolute or pure nature, [...] or consciousness.
 Beyond human speculation.

-The truth diffuses harmoniously with samsaric world.
-Do you understand that, if I say so like this?
+The truth “diffuses harmoniously with samsaric world”.
+Do you understand that, if I say it like this?

-**Someone:** The truth with [samsara] diffuses is like they become one.
-Just come exactly together.
+**Someone:** The truth with samsaric world diffuses is like they become one; just come exactly together.
 So, one truth diffuses harmoniously with samsaric means, like there’s dark here in the room, and then there’s a light coming in.
-So light and darkness together.
+Light and darkness together, fuse.
 So, neither one is perceivable.

-**Someone:** I prefer focusing more on fusion, rather than the concept of truth.
+**Someone:** I prefer focusing more on fusion, rather than the concept of [diffusion].

-*[unintelligible]*
+*[Unintelligible.]*

 **Someone:** Well, diffusion and fusion are just the two sides of the same thing.

 **Someone:** But there’s a second half that says, “And yet in which both are neither identical nor different.”
 That’s the second half of the statement.

 **Someone:** Right.
-It’s like everybody has a different understanding of ink and water.
-If you diffuse them, they’re still ink and water.
-But they’re together.
-It’s not like there’s ink and water separate.
-They’re together.
+Just like everybody has a different [understanding of] ink and water.
+If you diffuse them, they’re still ink and water, but they’re together.
+It’s not like there’s ink and water separate; they’re together.
 But they’re still different.
 That’s what I say.
-It’s like the light is the opposite.
+It’s like the light [is the opposite].

 **Katagiri Roshi:** Yeah.
 That’s what you mean, huh?